Blood Games (film)

-Blood Games is a 1989 exploitation film directed by Tanya Rosenberg and starring Gregory Cummins, Laura Albert, and Shelley Abblett.
+Blood Games is a 1990 American exploitation film directed by Tanya Rosenberg and starring Gregory Cummins, Laura Albert, and Shelley Abblett.
 The film concerns the plight of a stranded all-girl baseball team.

 Plot

-After 'Babe & The Ball Girls', a team of female softball players, trounces the local team, their travel bus breaks down in the woods.
+After Babe & the Ball Girls, a team of female softball players, trounces the local team, their travel bus breaks down in the woods.
 Attempting to hike to safety, they end up getting lost and the group is set upon by disgruntled fans of the losing team.
 They are beaten, raped and some murdered.
 They desperately fight back with baseball bats and guns.